 - Find 2 matching sized shells, pipe a dollop of Baileys chocolate filling on one shell, assemble with the other shell.

 - Leave assembled macarons in the fridge in an airtight container and let them mature for 24 hours.

 - After 24 hours of maturation in the fridge, bring them back to room temperature 30 min. before serving.
 ENJOY!

 - Sift icing sugar and meringue powder into a mixing bowl.

-- Add 1-2 tsp of water to the dry mixture and stir with a spatula to get the mixture going.
-If it’s still lumpy, add another 1 tsp of water and stir again.
+- Add 1-2 teaspoon of water to the dry mixture and stir with a spatula to get the mixture going.
+If it’s still lumpy, add another 1 teaspoon of water and stir again.

 - Add the rest of the water with a spray bottle by slowly spritzing it onto the mixture until it reaches the proper consistency of a “15 second” icing.
 When a knife cuts through the icing, it will take 15 second for the cut to disappear.

 - Place in a piping bag and seal the ends so the icing doesn’t dry out.